Index head

-You can tell Fetch to automatically edit text and image files instead of downloading them when you double-click them by using the Transfer Options pane of the info window.
+You can tell Fetch to automatically edit files instead of downloading them when you double-click them by using the Transfer Options pane of the info window.

-When you edit a file with Fetch, the file is temporarily downloaded to your Macintosh, opened in the editing application, and then saved back to the server when you use the editing application's Save command.
+When you edit a file with Fetch, the file is temporarily downloaded to your Macintosh, opened in the editor application, and then saved back to the server when you use the editor application's Save command.
 A copy of the file will not be left on your Macintosh.
-You can only edit text or image files.
+You can any kind of file with any application on your Macintosh.
 See the Edit command help topic for more information about editing files.

 To set a certain kind of file to be edited automatically: